What is Medical Assisting?

 What are my degree, diploma, or certificate options?

-You can earn a degree and diploma in medical assisting as well as specialty certificates.
-You'll be prepared to take the certification exam of the American Association of Medical Assistants (AAMA).
-We also offer the following certificates under Medical Assisting:
+You can earn a certificate in medical assisting as well as specialty certificates.
+You'll be prepared to take the certification exam of the American Medical Certification Association (AMCA).

 Length of Program